 Cervical spondylosis is a degenerative disease in which there is abnormal wear on the cartilage and bones of the neck (cervical vertebrae).

 It is a common cause of chronic neck pain.
 The fourth to seventh cervical vertebrae are most commonly affected by these degenerative changes.
-Middle-aged people and women are more prone to cervical
+Middle-aged people and women are more prone to cervical spondylosis.

-or weakness in arms, hands, and fingers can be commonly seen in patients with
+Neck pain and stiffness resulting in limitation of movement; and numbness or weakness in arms, hands, and fingers can be commonly seen in patients with cervical spondylosis.

-examination, neck X-ray, MRI of the neck and EMG aid in the diagnosis.
+A thorough physical examination, neck X-ray, MRI of the neck and EMG aid in the diagnosis.